-Our WYC Ashtanga practices are actually harder physically (especially on a level of endurance) than the pose work in Teacher Training sessions.
-But unlike the lengthy Teacher Training sessions, regular Ashtanga classes are only an hour and a half long.
-So even active, adventurous beginners can come in and give it a try.
-Just know that Ashtanga can be challenging on all levels, and lots of long-time practitioners attend.
-The good news is that Ashtanga practices teaches us not only how to do the poses in the most yogic ways there are, but it also teaches how to teach them.
-Really, no style comes close Ashtanga when it comes to experiencing and sharing the “energetic” methodologies involved in serious yoga practice.
+So, is the class right for you?
+It’s possible.
+Even beginners who are active and adventurous can come in and give it a try.
+Just know that SYY can be challenging on all levels, and lots of long-time practitioners attend.
+The good news is that SYY shows us not only how to do the poses in the most yogic ways there are, but also teaches us how to instruct them ourselves.
+Really, no style comes close to SYY when it comes to experiencing and sharing the “energetic” methodologies involved in serious yoga practice.
 We do yogic breathing the whole session, but at the same time we connect yogic ideas to the practice.
 That way we develop understanding as well as strength and flexibility.
-You can read all the Ashtanga guidelines on the Daily Open Session link.
+You can read all the SYY guidelines on the Daily Open Session link.

-WYC Ashtanga sessions utilize the same pose sequencing that is now popular around the world.
+WYC SYY sessions utilize the same pose sequencing that is now popular around the world.
 So you can watch videos of it online.
 We have our own videos and soon they will be embedded on this website.
 Until then, please keep in mind our way of doing Ashtanga is different.
 Primarily, we have fun.
-At the same time, because Ashtanga was originally more of a teaching-tool than a control-oriented practice, we emphasize an experience of yoga that we refer to as “teacher-level.”
+At the same time, because SYY was originally more of a teaching-tool than a control-oriented practice, we emphasize an experience of yoga that we refer to as “teacher-level.”
 Really, it’s a light-hearted rekindling of an emphasis on doing yoga as a way of sharing it with friends.
 All of the first American Ashtanga students became great, world class teachers for a reason.
 They were a fun-loving group of close friends.
 Having practiced with all of them, WYC Director, Scott Miller, can attest to how fun-loving they were.
-They became great teachers as a result of community support.
+Individuals like Richard Freeman, Maty Ezraty, Tim Miller, and David Swenson became great teachers as a result of community support.
 They altered the course of yoga on this planet, and at WYC, we don’t just “practice, practice.”
 We “teach, teach.”
 All of us become teachers and that helps us not fall into the problems that also occurred in the Ashtanga world.
 There was too much guru-worship.
-It sank the ship eventually,.
-W
+It sank the ship eventually.

 Anyway, we believe that to do yoga is to teach yoga.
 We believe that to do yoga is to share yoga.
 We have to share it in order to know what it is, and through the sharing of what we love, we experience yoga physically, physically, emotionally, mentally, soulfully, and spiritually.
 That’s teacher-level yoga, and some beginners–even some first time people–have as much actual conscious connection to soul and spirit as any instructor.
 The only really important advantage that instructors have is their knowledge of yogic-breathing.
 So we share that and help everyone else learn how to share it.
-Then our students are teachers too.
+Then, whether or not they do formal teacher training, all WYC students are teachers too.

 If anything feels wrong, don’t do it.
 Respectfully speak up about anything that isn’t working for you.
 Stay with your experience of what we call “the energetic pleasure of the practice” as long as it working and let it be your guide to the extent that feels right.
 Notice what feels-good and let that feeling spread and affect you.
 If things go well, the rest will follow.
 We believe in the old adage about taking serious things lightly and light things seriously.
 Have fun with with this serious yoga practice, and while the pose work is happening, also be involved in the humorous teacher-level yogic discourse.

 You’ll be taught how to engage your leg muscles especially when the teacher applies physical pressure.
 There will be some discomfort.
 Speak up if it hurts.
 Also, the instructor is helping a lot of people in class (some of whom are doing risky poses) and you may have to wait for help.
 While you wait, you should continue to breathe well, staying with your yogic breath.
 Be patient.
 It’s okay to ask for help, but be mindful about the timing of your request and understand that the teacher is trying to help everyone on lots of levels.
 He or she will be open to discussing all aspects of yogic life, but discussions may have to be conducted after class.
 Please respect the fact that as loose, and fun-loving as WYC’s session structures are, it’s a vulnerable space.
-Feelings run deep in Ashtanga, and they run very deep in WYC’s style Ashtanga classes.
-You’ll adjust.
+Feelings run deep in SYY, and they run very deep in WYC’s style SYY classes.
+You can see if that works for you or not.

 Take a long final resting pose (Savasana) so the energetic effects of practice can settle deeply.

-The person who popularized Ashtanga never taught separate teacher training programs because Ashtanga is itself a kind of teacher training program.
+The person who popularized Ashtanga never taught separate teacher training programs.
+The style of practice still created the greatest teachers because in and of itself, SYY is a kind of teacher training program.
 At WYC, we just make sure that it works for everyone, including students who are completely new to practicing yoga.
 It’s easy.
 The sequence repetition helps new students understand what they’re doing, and also helps teachers in training apprehend instructional points.

 And it only makes sense for everyone practicing yoga to learn the Sanskrit pose and concept names.
 The memorization is not just for identification purposes, but also for spiritual knowledge.
 For example, the word “Ashtanga” means “eight-limbs.”
 That tells us there are eight yogic practices.
 The first two are behavioral practices called the Yamas and Niyamas.
 You can read about them on a separate page.
 In class, you’ll learn how to practice them “energetically.”
 That means it involves energy experiencing.
 You will also be taught how to do the Pose Practice (Asana) in connection with energy experiencing.